jameswyper/rupture/Status and Plan.md

 1. Webrick Servlets - make existing do_method generic and call it

-2. Logging (debug) - add File / method / object references to each statement
+2. Logging (debug) - add File / method / object references to each statement [need to test]

-3. Replace device properties with symbols

 4. Write method to start / stop all servers, including validation of device / service data

-5. Check out arguments list as hash, use symbols for that

 6.  allow PresentationURL to be overridden and not mounted
 7.  write code to serve icons